 ABOUT ME

 I started my research career in Astrophysics at the University of Chicago with Dr. Stephen Meyer working on an Honors Physics Thesis.
-I wrote a ray-trace based Monte Carlo simulation to bridge theory and experimental output of our lab-designed compact Fourier Transform Spectrometer for the South Pole Telescope.
-I was awarded the 2017 the Selove Prize in Undergraduate Research in Physics at the University of Chicago Physics Department, an Honors Physics Bachelors degree, and 2 publications.
+I wrote a Monte Carlo simulation to bridge theory and experimental output of our lab-designed compact Fourier Transform Spectrometer for the South Pole Telescope.
+For this work I was awarded the 2017 Walter and Fay Selove Prize for Outstanding Undergraduate Research in Physics, an Honors Physics degree, and 2 publications.
 After graduating, I took a gap year studying diffusion and perfusion MRI.

 I began my PhD in Medical Physics at the University of Chicago as an NSF GRFP fellow with Dr. Timothy Carroll in 2019.
 My PhD work was on perfusion MRI with local-AIF DSC and IVIM in acute stroke and was a finalist for the 2022 University of Chicago Harper Dissertation award, nominated for the 2024 University of Chicago Best PhD Dissertation, and given the program award for outstanding performance in the general field of medical physics.
 Along the way I also collaborated with Fermilab contributing to muon tomography of the Pyramids of Giza, combining observational cosmology and medical imaging.